 Disallowance of expenditure under Section 14A: Applicability to Insurance business

-- Therefore, following the same in the present facts of the case, no disallowance under Section 14A could be made in case of the Assessee.
+- Therefore, following the same in the present facts of the case the provisions of Section 14A would not apply to the Assessee as it was an insurance company.